rbrush/rbrush.github.io/source/_posts/2014-06-16-micro-bench-macro-optimize.markdown

 A better algorithm was the biggest single improvement, bringing Clara within twice Drools performance or better for the use cases tested.
 But we're not done yet.

 ### Strongly Isolated Mutability
-A better algorithm got us close, but Clara further profiling revealed a bottleneck for some use cases.
+A better algorithm got us close, but further profiling revealed a bottleneck for some use cases.
 Rete engines often perform joins over common facts, like this simple example:

 ```clj
 (defquery orders-by-customer-id